top of page

 The evolving picture of Future Health

-The answer can be best informed through an appreciation of the nature of the most contentious issues that Future Health must confront.
+The answer can be informed through an analysis of the nature of the most contentious issues facing future health.
 It starts with an appreciation of the slow burn of evolution.
-This can be found in health system operational areas where the depiction of future health is fuzzy, but not obscure.
-Most of the anticipated technological advances that are found here are procedural in nature, they typically evolve through a smouldering form of adaptation, telehealth is a good example.
-Technology supporting this form of doctor/patient interaction has been available for a long time, but its application to practice has been minimal.
-That all changed with the arrival of the Covid - 19 pandemic which created a rapid increase in demand for health care services.
-This was followed by a dramatic uptake in the use of telehealth technology.
-Many adaptations followed including the use of video streamed technology (Zoom, Teams) and remote monitoring technologies to manage vital signs.
+This can be found in operational areas where the depiction of health management is fuzzy, but not obscure.
+Most of the anticipated technological advances that are found here are procedural in nature.
+They typically evolve through a smouldering form of adaptation; telehealth is a good example.
+While technology supporting this form of doctor/patient interaction has been available for a long time, its application to practice had been slow.
+That all changed with the arrival of Covid - 19.

-While adaptation is a positive method of transformation however, its pace is sporadic, its pathway uncertain, its outcomes not necessarily in sync with more desirable long-term strategic objectives and their nuances both fuzzy and obscure.
-While tele/video health is literally about smart screens, data transfer technologies and scheduling, other, more sophisticated technologies such as Artificial Intelligence, Augmented Reality, Robotics, and Internet of Everything carry significantly greater investments, coordination demands and consequential outcomes.
+While adaptation is a positive method of transformation however, its pace is sporadic, its pathway uncertain, its outcomes not necessarily in sync with more desirable long-term strategic objectives.
+While tele/video health is literally about smart screens, data transfer technologies and scheduling, other, more sophisticated technologies such as Artificial Intelligence, Augmented Reality, Robotics, and the Internet of Everything carry significantly greater investments, coordination demands and consequential outcomes.
 The pressure on health isn’t only attributable to technological change either.
-Other external influences such as advances in biotechnology and social media are also creating significant attitudinal change seen primarily in the creation of an awakened social consciousness and more aggressive societal behaviours.
+Other external influences such as advances in biotechnology and social media are also creating significant attitudinal change seen primarily in the creation of an awakened social consciousness and more aggressive behaviour.
 Many of these issues have been left unresolved for a long time.
 Guarantees for the protection of patient privacy will seem trivial when compared to resolution of more contentious issues such as the ethics surrounding gene editing technology (CRISPR), human cloning, clarification around responsibilities associated with a right to life, a right to self-determined death, and the licensing of 3D printed limbs and organs.
-The need therefore in designing the transformation journey is to reign in adaptation and build, in significant quantities, a capacity for deep, deliberate disruption.
+The need therefore in designing the transformation journey is to reign in adaptation and build, in significant quantities, a capacity for deep, deliberate, but controlled release disruption.

 Insight into Possible Future Health Systems

-As day-to-day health services creep closer to the edge, pressure is mounting for health leaders to intensify and speed up the roll out of platform based, systems enabled, deliberately disruptive technologies; but there is a warning to those who act too rashly.
-Although not a health system, the experiences of the CEO of the UK’s new Elizabeth commuter train line that runs from the regional commercial centre of Reading in the West to historical Abbey Wood in Southeast London, Mark Wild provides a reason to be cautious.
+As day-to-day health services creep closer to the edge, pressure is mounting for health leaders to intensify and speed up the roll out of platform based, systems enabled, disruptive technologies; but there is a warning to those who act too rashly.
+Although not a health system, the experiences of Mark Wild, CEO of the UK’s new Elizabeth commuter train line running from the regional commercial centre of Reading in England's West to historical Abbey Wood in Southeast London, provides a reason to be cautious.
 In 2009 construction of the new Elizabeth line commenced with a budget £14.8 billion according to van Leeuwen (2022) (1), its completion date was sometime in 2018.
 By November 2018 there was still no sign of completion, Wild was subsequently appointed to the roll of CEO charged with the task of ‘finishing the job’.
 Wild succeeded, but it wouldn’t be until mid-2022 before he could declare victory.
-The delay and associated budget blow out was not a result of inadequacies in the conventional aspects of tunnelling and track laying Wild observed .
+The delay and associated budget blow out was not a result of inadequacies in the conventional aspects of tunnelling and track laying Wild observed.
 Rather, it was the “huge complexity” of the cutting-edge, digital aspects of signalling technology that caused the delay.
 In the end, the budget blow out had grown to approximately £4.2 billion.

 “Amidst the complexity, uncertainty and confusion that surrounds prospects of a transformation to Future Health, how can we know exactly what it looks like”?